Flow-augmentation II: Undirected graphs: Introduction

 \section{Introduction}

 Fixed-parameter tractable algorithms for graph separation problems has been an important question in parameterized complexity, and after more than a decade of intense study it would seem that we should by now know of all the major techniques necessary for the design of such algorithms.
-Certainly, there is an impressive toolbox, leading to the resolution of central problems such as FPT algorithms for \textsc{Multicut}~\cite{MarxR14MC,BousquetDT18} and \textsc{Minimum Bisection}~\cite{CyganLPPS19}.
+Certainly, there is an impressive toolbox, leading to the resolution of central problems such as FPT algorithms for \textsc{Multicut}~\cite{MarxR14,BousquetDT18} and \textsc{Minimum Bisection}~\cite{CyganLPPS19}.

-Yet despite this progress, several open problems remain.
-Many of these relate to directed graph cuts, such as the existence of FPT algorithms for the notorious \textsc{$\ell$-Chain SAT} problem identified by Chitnis et al.~\cite{ChitnisEM17}, and the deceptively simple-looking problem of \textsc{Bi-objective $(s,t)$-cut}~\cite{KratschLMPW18}.
-In the former, the input is a digraph $D=(V,A)$ with distinguished vertices $s$, $t$ and a budget $k$, where the arcs of $A$ are partitioned into \emph{chains} $\{(v_1 \to v_2), (v_2 \to v_3), \ldots, (v_{\ell-1} \to v_\ell)\}$ on at most $\ell=O(1)$ vertices, and the task is to find an $(s,t)$-cut that consists of arcs of at most $k$ chains.
-In particular, \textsc{$\ell$-Chain SAT} has been identified as a problem of central importance, since Egri et al.~\cite{ChitnisEM17} showed that its resolution is the central missing piece for a dichotomy of fixed-parameter tractability of a natural parameterization of the \textsc{List $H$-Coloring} class of problems. \textsc{Bi-objective $(s,t)$-cut} is even simpler to describe.
-The input is a digraph $D=(V,A)$ with arc weights $w$ and $s, t \in V$, and two budgets $k, W$, and the task is to find an $(s,t)$-cut $Z \subseteq A$ such that $|Z| \leq k$ and $w(Z) \leq W$.
-Again, despite the simplicity of the problem, the existence of an FPT algorithm is open.
+Yet despite this progress, several open problems remained until very recently.
+Many of these relate to directed graph cuts, such as the existence of FPT algorithms for the notorious \textsc{$\ell$-Chain SAT} problem identified by Chitnis et al.~\cite{ChitnisEM17}, weighted variants of classic problems such as \textsc{Directed Feedback Vertex Set}, or the deceptively simple-looking problem of \textsc{Bi-objective $(s,t)$-cut}~\cite{KratschLMPW20}.
+In the last problem, the input is a digraph $D=(V,A)$ with arc weights $w$ and $s, t \in V$, and two budgets $k, W$, and the task is to find an $(s,t)$-cut $Z \subseteq A$ such that $|Z| \leq k$ and $w(Z) \leq W$.
+Despite the simplicity of the problem, the existence of an FPT algorithm was open for a long time.

-Another open problem comes from the study of parameterized aspects of \emph{constraint satisfaction problems} (CSPs; see below), although the problem can be readily phrased as a graph problem.
-We dub this graph problem \textsc{Coupled Min-Cut}.
-The input is a graph $G=(V,E)$ with vertices $s, t \in V$ and a budget $k$, where the edges of $G$ are (sub)partitioned into \emph{pairs}, and the task is to find an $(s,t)$-cut $Z \subseteq E$ consisting of at most $k$ pairs, where furthermore for every edge pair $(e_1,e_2)$ not in $Z$, at most one of the two edges is reachable from $s$ in $G-Z$.
-Although this is a problem about unweighted, undirected graph cuts, it has been completely resistant to attacks by the existing toolbox of graph separation problems.\footnote{Although the question of an FPT algorithm was never asked in a public forum, the problem was known to the community after quickly having been identified as an obstacle to the study of parameterized algorithms for Min CSP.}